 We flew with KLM and felt very safe.
 While we normally tough it out in economy so we can maximize the amount that we put toward the safari itself, we splurged on business class seats this trip.
 It gave us so much more space and an incredible level of service.
 It also meant we had access to lounges at the airports, which helped us feel safer and meant we were able to socially distance with ease.
-In fact, on our flight from Amsterdam to Chicago there were only 3 people (including my dad and me) in business class, making it VERY socially distant and amazingly relaxing.
-We were also the ONLY guests in the Delta lounge at SFO airport which was reassuring in itself.
+In fact, on our flight from Amsterdam to Chicago there were only three people (including my dad and I) in business class, making it very socially distant and amazingly relaxing.
+We were also the only guests in the Delta Lounge at SFO airport which was reassuring in itself.

 A: What about the COVID protocols during the trip?
 Did they impede your enjoyment?
 Did you feel like they were sufficient

 Upon arrival at Kilimanjaro International Airport we had the smoothest transfer experience ever.
 Given the COVID-19 situation it was helpful being met immediately as we deplaned, and getting escorted through as efficiently as possible with very little time spent in crowded areas/lines.
 The visa process was taken care of for us while we waited in the VIP lounge.

 We stayed at the Hammerkop House where we were the only guests, so that definitely contributed to feeling appropriately distanced and safe.
 It was a fantastic perk to be located close to Dolly Airstrip, which we utilized to get to the safari portion of the trip in a more private way without having to go through a larger airport.